 Source: The College Board.

-The College Board delivers paper score reports the same time at which scores become available online.
-However, they're not as explicit about when exactly colleges get your SAT Subject Test scores, only promising that schools should receive them within 10 days of the date that scores are released to you.
+For all other test dates, the College Board delivers paper score reports at the same time SAT Subject Test scores become available online; however, they're not explicit about when exactly colleges will get SAT Subject Test scores, only promising that colleges should get them within 10 days after students get their own score reports.

 At least you know exactly when you can get your scores online, though.
 Read on for a step-by-step explanation of how to access your SAT Subject Test scores on the dates above.

 Disappointed with your scores?
 Want to improve your SAT score by 160 points?
 We've written a guide about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: